Understanding JSON Errors - Common Code Issues

 It's just easier to read.
 Stars.
 Okay.

 We're looking up by key and returning the value.
-Getting the value to read of the dictionary.
+Getting the value from the dictionary.
 Get the value by looking it up by key.

 We're assuming at least four stars and four quotes.
-If there is no such thing as item at index three, like there aren't four quotes, it might throw us an error, actually, in the engine.
-Like better would be do a loop until you've run out of quotes, but this is kind of hard.
+If there is no item at index three—like there aren't four quotes—it might throw us an error, actually, in the engine.
+It would be better to run a loop until you've run out of quotes, but this is kind of hard.

-Not really the best way, but it's involving the least amount of programming.
+Not really the best way, but it involves the least amount of programming.
 Otherwise, we have to run a loop in here in Jinja, which we don't really want to do.
 Not right now.

 Okay.
 Look.
 It rubs the lotion on the skin.